Nutrition FAQsby John Meadows on December 1, 2021

 How do you determine when you’ve went overboard on a cheat/reefed meal?

 If you feel like crap afterwards, sick to stomach for example, even into the next day, you went too far.
 You should feel satiated, but not like you are going to vomit.
 Have a hamburger and fries, not a hamburger, fries, ice cream, cake, sorbet, and waffles.
 Use common sense, don’t be a glutton.
+Normally, after a free meal, you want to be able to get a good nights sleep, appear fuller in pictures, have great pumps in the gym while note upsetting digestion.

 How do I determine whether to take time off dieting?

 It depends on how strict you have been, how long, what your goal is etc. That is hard to answer.
-Generally speaking if you have been dieting hard for a contest or an event of some kind, it’s good to loosen up for a few days afterward.
-Also this is dependent on the type of diet too.
+Generally speaking, if you have been dieting hard for a contest or an event of some kind, it’s good to loosen up for a few days afterward.
+Also, this is dependent on the type of diet too.
 If someone is doing something very low carb, I believe periodic breaks are necessary to keep your metabolism healthy in the long run.

 What can you do to prevent binging and pigging out??